MisterY/music-site/drums/time.md

 ## Tips

-- Play really slow tempos
+- Play really slow tempos;
-- Play different subdivisions
+- Play different subdivisions;
-- Record yourself playing
+- Record yourself playing;
+- "Bury the click track" - hit the notes in perfect timing so that you do not hear the click;

 ## Odd Meters